heritai/insightbank-churn-dashboard/README.md

 ## 📈 Future Enhancements

--   **Real-time Data Integration**: Seamlessly connect to live customer databases or data streams for up-to-the-minute insights and dynamic dashboard updates.
+-   **Real-time Data Integration**: Connect seamlessly to live customer databases or data streams for up-to-the-minute insights and dynamic dashboard updates.
--   **Advanced ML Models**: Integrate sophisticated deep learning and ensemble methods for enhanced predictive accuracy and robustness.
+-   **Advanced ML Models**: Integrate sophisticated deep learning and ensemble methods for even greater predictive accuracy and robustness.
--   **A/B Testing Framework**: Develop an integrated A/B testing framework to rigorously evaluate retention strategy effectiveness and iterate.
+-   **A/B Testing Framework**: Develop an integrated framework to rigorously evaluate retention strategy effectiveness and iterate on improvements.
 -   **Automated Alerts**: Implement real-time notification systems for immediate alerts on high-risk customers or significant churn events.
--   **Mobile Application**: Develop a native mobile application tailored for field teams, providing on-the-go access to customer insights.
+-   **Mobile Application**: Develop a native mobile application tailored for field teams, providing on-the-go access to crucial customer insights.
 -   **API Integration**: Expose a robust RESTful API for seamless integration with CRM systems, marketing automation platforms, and other third-party services.

 ---